2025/07/25

 ------------------------------------------------------------------------------------------

-A red tide was sighted during the past week, an inter-departmental red tide working group reported today (May 16).
+A red tide was sighted during the past week, the inter-departmental red tide working group reported today (July 11).

-On May 10, staff of the Marine Department spotted a red tide at Victoria Harbour near Hung Hom.
+On July 4, staff of the Marine Department spotted a red tide at Rambler Channel.
 The red tide has dissipated.
 No associated fish deaths have been reported as of today.

-A spokesman for the working group said, "The red tide was formed by Noctiluca scintillans, which is commonly found in Hong Kong waters and non-toxic."
+A spokesman for the working group said, "The red tide was formed by Pseudo-nitzschia pungens, which is commonly found in Hong Kong waters and non-toxic."

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.